seanchoi0519/SlicerQuickModelAlign/README.md

 # QuickModelAlign

-** The repo has been updated as of 05/15/2026 to support Slicer ver.
-5.10.0 and is compatible with Windows, Linux, MacOS

 This is a 3D Slicer extension that allows for rapid alignment and comparison (visual & metric) of two 3D models using ALPACA's point-cloud based alignment capabilities.

 It is freely usable, without any restrictions.